 - Nerve damage due to poor medical treatment.

 If you have suffered any of the above issues, or perhaps an issue that is not listed as a result of poor medical treatment, you could be able to claim orthopaedic medical negligence compensation.
-To find out whether your claim is valid or not, you should speak to Jefferies Solicitors.

 There is a three-year time limit for medical negligence cases, beginning from the date of your initial surgery or the date you realised that something was wrong.
 Therefore, you should speak to a solicitor as soon as possible in order to ensure that you can claim compensation for your poor treatment.